Crop Extension Volunteer

 • Bachelor of Science degree in Biology including 15 semester hours/22 quarter hours in an agricultural science, botany, or entomology, with 6 months practical experience

-• Knowledge and skills on tropical crop production and management, tree/crop pest and disease management, vegetable crops and tree nursery management, tree planting and management
+• Knowledge and skills on crop production and management, tree/crop pest and disease management, vegetable crops and tree nursery management, tree planting and management

 • Familiarity with agriculture and farm work focusing vegetable gardening, animal husbandry, and/or integrated agriculture systems

 • Desire to work with communities to meet their agro-pastoral needs